 Resilience: Adapt and Plan for the New Abnormal of the COVID-19 Coronavirus Pandemic

 COVID-19 has demonstrated clearly that businesses, nonprofits, individuals, and governments are terrible at dealing effectively with large-scale disasters that take the form of slow-moving train-wrecks.
-Using cutting-edge research in cognitive neuroscience and behavioral economics on dangerous judgement errors (cognitive biases), this book first explains why we respond so poorly to slow-moving, high-impact, and long-term crises.
+Using cutting-edge research in cognitive neuroscience and behavioral economics on dangerous judgment errors (cognitive biases), this book first explains why we respond so poorly to slow-moving, high-impact, and long-term crises.
 Next, the book shares research-based strategies for how organizations and individuals can adapt effectively to the new abnormal of the COVID-19 pandemic and similar disasters.
 Finally, it shows how to develop an effective strategic plan and make the best major decisions in the context of the uncertainty and ambiguity brought about by COVID-19 and other slow-moving large-scale catastrophes.

 This book is part of the Resilience Series by Changemakers Books, an intensive, collaborative effort in response to the 2020 coronavirus epidemic.
-Each volume offers expert advice for developing the practical, emotional and spiritual skills that you can master to become more resilient in a time of crisis.
+Each volume offers expert advice for developing the practical, emotional, and spiritual skills that you can master to become more resilient in a time of crisis.

-Note: If you purchase this item as a digital download, you will receive the book in four formats - PDF document, MOBI ebook for Kindle, AZW3 ebook for Kindle, EPUB for Nook and other eReaders
+Note: If you purchase this item as a digital download, you will receive the book in four formats - PDF document, MOBI ebook for Kindle, AZW3 ebook for Kindle, EPUB for Nook, and other eReaders